 What type of personality do you have?
 While every person is different, there are a number of personality theories which identify the most common personality types.
 Finding out your personality type can help you understand the areas of yourself you need to work on, as well as how to go about working on them.

-Before we dive into the most popular personality models, let’s discuss what a personality model is.
+Before we dive into the most common personality type models, let’s discuss what it means.

 Every model of personality types shares a specific approach towards personality: personality is formed from learned coping mechanisms evolved over years of human development.